Dos Manos Peru Travel

 Arequipa Colca artesania

-There is another mirador, Antahuilque.
-Here are two beautiful lakes, one of which is well-known for having the shape of Peru.
-And the second one was Hauyya Kpuncu (the door of the wind) which offered spectacular views of the Inca and Pre-Inca terraces growing potatoes and corn.
+Here are two beautiful lakes, one of which is well known for its shape resembling Peru.
+And the second one was Hauyya Kpuncu (the door of the wind), which offered spectacular views of the Inca and Pre-Inca terraces where potatoes and corn were grown.

 How do I get to Arequipa?

-Arequipa has an airport 8km from the city.
-You can arrive by a number of airlines from Lima, Juliaca and Cusco.
-Alternatively, you can take an overnight bus from Cusco (10 hrs), Lima (17h) or from Puno (8 hrs).
+Alternatively, you can take an overnight bus from Cusco (10 hrs), Lima (17 hrs), or Puno (8 hrs).

 Contact Dos Manos to plan your trip to Arequipa